 The Group's chief operating decision maker relies upon net sales, gross profit and net income when making decisions about allocating resources and assessing performance of the Group.
 Net sales for geographic segments are generally based on the location of the project development.
 Net income for each segment includes net sales to third parties, related cost of sales and operating expenses directly attributable to the segment.
-Capital expenditures for each segment includes cost for acquisition of subsidiaries, purchase of aircraft, vehicles, fixtures and furniture and computer network equipment and accumulation of properties held for lease related to newly completed projects.
+Capital expenditures for each segment includes cost for acquisition of subsidiaries, vehicles, fixtures and furniture and computer network equipment and accumulation of properties held for lease related to newly completed projects.

-No single customer accounted for more than 10% of net sales for the years ended December 31, 2013, 2014 and 2015.
+No single customer accounted for more than 10% of net sales for the years ended December 31, 2014, 2015 and 2016.